cockpit-project/cockpituous/tasks/README.md

     # journalctl -fu cockpit-tasks@*
     # systemctl stop cockpit-tasks@*

-# Deploying on OpenShift

-The testing machines can run on OpenShift cluster(s).

-Create a service account for use by the testing machines.
-Make sure to have the `oci-kvm-hook` package installed on all nodes.
-This is because of the requirement to access `/dev/kvm`.
-Further work is necessary to remove this requirement.

-    $ oc create -f tasks/cockpituous-account.json
-    $ oc adm policy add-scc-to-user anyuid -z cockpituous
-    $ oc adm policy add-scc-to-user hostmount-anyuid -z cockpituous

-You most probably want a persistent shared volume for locally caching images.
-Create it with

-    $ oc create -f tasks/images-claim-centosci.yaml

-Now create all the remaining kubernetes objects.
-The secrets are created from the `/var/lib/cockpit-secrets/tasks` directory as described above.
-For the webhook secrets a github token `~/.config/github-webhook-token` should be present.

-    $ sudo make tasks-secrets | oc create -f -
-    $ oc create -f tasks/cockpit-tasks.json

-## Troubleshooting

-Some helpful commands:

-    $ oc describe rc
-    $ oc describe pods
-    $ oc log -f cockpit-tasks-xxxx

-Service affinity currently wants all the cockpit-tasks pods to be in the same region.
-If you have your own cluster make sure all the nodes are in the same region:

-    $ oc patch node node.example.com -p '{"metadata":{"labels": {"region": "infra"}}}'

-## Scaling

-We can scale the number of testing machines in the openshift cluster with this
-command:

-    $ oc scale rc cockpit-tasks --replicas=3

 # Deploying locally for development

 For hacking on the webhook, image, or task container, or validating new container